smartface/contxjs/README.md

 Each context encapsulates behaviors and apply theme to decorated components that come from outside of the context via Context's Actors and Reducers.

 ### Contx/Smartface/pageContext
-Page context create style-able Smartface pages and components so that we can manipulate them using style-objects and selectors.
-Smartface UIEditor Transpiler generates connection between Pages and PageContext and automatically add static components via Smartface UIEditor.
-Dynamic Components for instance they might be images that should be created after an api call are able to only manually added.
+PageContext create style-able Smartface pages and components so that we can manipulate them using style-objects and selectors.
+Smartface UIEditor Transpiler generates connection between Pages and PageContext and automatically adds components that they are created via Smartface UIEditor.
+To add Components dynamically, for instance they might be images that should be created after an api, you must use PageContext's actions.

 #### Contx/Smartface/pageContext API
 ##### FlexLayout::children: object